FBI Questions MMA Fighter With Trump, Cohen, And Putin Connections

 Fedor Emelianenko, a Russian MMA fighter, was questioned Tuesday by FBI agents that knocked on his hotel door before the Bellator MMA heavyweight fight between him and Frank Mir.
 Emelianenko’s manager, Jerry Millen, did not discuss the details of the conversation, but said they spoke with Fedor “for a few minutes, spoke to me, very cool guys, and that’s all I can really say about it…Hundred percent, kind of surprised.”
 According to Yahoo Sports, the fighter has connections with Trump, Cohen, and Putin.

-Emelianenko’s connection with Trump is due to Affliction Entertainment, which was a fight league that Trump had ownership stake in.
-Emelianenko was part of Affliction Entertainment, which was Trump’s short-lived attempt to dabble in the MMA.
+Emelianenko’s connection with Trump is due to Affliction Entertainment, which was a fight league that Trump had an ownership stake in.
+Emelianenko was part of Affliction Entertainment, which was Trump’s short-lived attempt to dabble in MMA.
 Cohen, Trump’s personal lawyer, was Affliction Entertainment’s chief operating officer.
 The MMA fighter’s connection with Putin is traced back to Putin’s attendance at his fights in the past, and the two have been photographed together.

 Currently, Cohen is under investigation by authorities for two separate reasons: one, for his part in paying off Stormy Daniels for her silence regarding an affair with Trump.
 Secondly, he’s being investigated as part of Mueller’s Russian probe and interference in the election.
 The Stormy Daniels case is on a three-month delay, and the federal judge hinted that he will be indicted.
 The reason for the delay is because of an overlap with the Russian investigation, reported the New York Times.
 It’s unclear why the FBI met with the MMA fighter, but it could be because of his past involvement with Affliction Entertainment.